-- (c) A Director or the relevant Asst.
-Director where the Tender would normally be accepted by the Spending Control Officer; - (d) The relevant Portfolio Holder where the Tender would normally be accepted by a Director, Asst.
-Director or the Portfolio Holder; or - (e) The Cabinet where the Tender would normally be accepted by the Cabinet. - 16.4 For EU Regulated Contracts, there are only limited circumstances when a Tender, other than either the lowest-priced Tender or having the highest weighted Tender Evaluation Score, can be accepted.
-If acceptance of a different Tender is proposed, Spending Control Officers are required to seek the advice of the Corporate Procurement Officer and follow the requirements of the Public Contracts Regulations, and/or undertake a further Tender exercise. - 16.5 For audit purposes, where the circumstances in Sections 16.3 and 16.4 above apply, the Spending Control Officer must provide an explanation in writing to the person/body accepting the Tender of why the lowest Tender or highest weighted Tender Evaluation Score should not be accepted, and must retain a copy of the written explanation on the Contract file. - 16.6 Prior to a Tender being accepted, evidence of valid satisfactory insurances required under Section 4.8 above to the amount, and on the terms, determined by the Council's Insurance Officer must be received from the Preferred Tenderer by the Spending Control Officer. - 16.7 Spending Control Officers are authorised to enter into Contracts or issue Official Orders that have been Tendered and approved in accordance with these Procurement Rules.

-- 16.8 For all procurement exercises with Total Contract Values in excess of £25,000, Spending Control Officers must provide details of all Tenders received, and the name of the successful Tenderer, to the Council's Corporate Procurement Officer within 5 working days of a Contract being entered into, in order to: - (a) Maintain a central record of all procurement exercises; and - (b) Enable the Corporate Procurement Officer to provide the required information to the Contracts Finder website, in order to comply with the requirements of the Public Contracts Regulations 2015. - 16.9 On receipt of the information provided by the Spending Control Officer, the Corporate Procurement Officer must upload the required information to the Crown Commercial Service's Contracts Finder website as soon as reasonably possible.

-17. Procurement Process ("Regulation 84") Report
+- (c) A Service Director or Service Manager where the Tender would normally be accepted by the Budget Holder; - (d) The relevant Portfolio Holder where the Tender would normally be accepted by a Service Director, Service Manager or the Portfolio Holder; or - (e) The Cabinet where the Tender would normally be accepted by the Cabinet. - 15.5 For Regulated Contracts, there are only limited circumstances when a Tender, other than either the lowest-priced Tender or having the highest weighted Tender Evaluation Score, can be accepted.
+If acceptance of a different Tender is proposed, Budget Holders are required to seek the advice of the Procurement and Contract Development Team and follow the requirements of the Public Contracts Regulations, and/or undertake a further Tender exercise. - 15.6 For audit purposes, where the circumstances in Sections 16.3 and 16.4 above apply, the Budget Holder must provide an explanation in writing to the person/body accepting the Tender of why the lowest Tender or highest weighted Tender Evaluation Score should not be accepted, and must retain a copy of the written explanation on the Contract file. - 15.7 Prior to a Tender being accepted, evidence of valid satisfactory insurances required under Section 4.8 above must be received from the Preferred Tenderer by the Budget Holder. - 15.8 Budget Holders are authorised to instruct the Procurement and Contract Development Team to draft Contracts on their behalf, or issue Official Orders via the Council's Electronic Ordering System, that have been Tendered and approved in accordance with these Procurement Rules. - 15.9 For all procurement exercises with Total Contract Values in excess of £25,000, Budget Holders must provide details of all Tenders received, and the name of the successful Tenderer, to the Council's Procurement and Contract Development Team within 5 working days of a Contract being entered into, in order to: - (a) Maintain a central record of all procurement exercises; and - (b) Enable the Procurement and Contract Development Team to provide the required information to the Contracts Finder website, in order to comply with the requirements of the Public Contracts Regulations 2015. - 15.10 On receipt of the information provided by the Budget Holder, the Procurement and Contract Development Team must upload the required information to the Crown Commercial Service's Contracts Finder website as soon as reasonably possible. - 16.
+Procurement Process ("Regulation 84") Report

-17.1 For EU Regulated Contracts undertaken with a Total Contract Value within Category 5 of Appendix 1, throughout the procurement process, Spending Control Officers must complete and maintain the required Procurement Process Report under Regulation 84 of the Public Contracts Regulations 2015.
-At the same time as informing Tenderers that their Tenders have been either successful or unsuccessful, Spending Control Officers must provide a copy of the completed Report to the Corporate Procurement Officer, in order to maintain a central record.
-A template for the "Procurement Process ("Regulation 84") Report" can be obtained from the Council's Intranet here 1.
+16.1 For Regulated Contracts undertaken with a Total Contract Value within Category 5 of Appendix 1, throughout the procurement process, Budget Holders must complete and maintain the required Procurement Process Report under Regulation 84 of the Public Contracts Regulations 2015.
+At the same time as informing Tenderers that their Tenders have been either successful or unsuccessful, Budget Holders must provide a copy of the completed Report to the Procurement and Contract Development Team, in order to maintain a central record.
+A template for the "Procurement Process ("Regulation 84") Report" is available here.

-18. Contract Documentation and retention
+17. Contract Documentation and retention